 I visited the beautiful island country, Sri Lanka last year December 2016, being from India I was very curious to find out being a neighboring country how different could we possibly be.
 Well, now I can say we are very different temperamentally, yet so similar in several ways.
 When we talk or write about a place we usually end up talking and discussing about the places, food and culture.
 What we miss out is talking about the experiences and encounters with the people and the locals of the place.
 So today I feel like writing about my experiences with the locals of Sri Lanka, of course not all are great, but few which are, they have really touched me in a special way and I think I will always mention (I still do) these while talking about my stay in Sri Lanka.

 The amusing obsession with Age: This is not really a situation I can classify as good or bad, rather it is plain amusing.
-I am 29 years old and as per normal society standards (that’s what most people say, I personally don’t believe in society) I do not look like a nearing 30 year old I am often told, not only by people of my country but in general by human standards (so I am always told).
+I am 29 years old and as per normal society standards I do not look like a nearing 30 year old I am often told, not only by people of my country but in general by human standards (so I am always told).
 But I faced the most profound situations of being reminded that I do not look like my age almost 90% of the time I interacted with a local in Sri Lanka.
 Not sure if it is treated as an ice-breaker (quite interesting if it is) in the country, but I can almost count several instances where after a quick ‘Hi’, ‘Hello’ the very next line to me was ‘How old are you?’.
 First 2-3 instances I was baffled, in my mind I was thinking ‘Really?what kind of a question is that!’, but after, I started enjoying it and I used to give hilarious replies, like I am 35, with 2 kids (I am still happily not married with no kids) just for the fun of it.
 I am still intrigued if it was just me or if there is really something to this.
 Nevertheless!
 Very amusing I must admit!

 As peaceful as can get: Well this might be a relative observation given that I belong to India.
 India is the epitome of chaos and craziness and every tiny situation is usually addressed with enough drama and noise, especially road and traffic situations.
 I happened to be a part of a road situation in Sri Lanka and the parallels of a similar in any country (rather any country) would be very different I am sure.
 So one of the days in Colombo I had taken an auto from my hotel to the railway station.
-During this ride, we happened to stop at a red traffic signal, unfortunately when the signal turned green due to some reason the auto ended my mildly brushing into a passerby on a cycle (no one was hurt).
+During this ride, we happened to stop at a red traffic signal, unfortunately when the signal turned green due to some reason the auto ended up mildly brushing into a passerby on a cycle (no one was hurt).
 The events that followed after were thoroughly amazing! the auto driver realized that he had brushed into a cyclist and both of them started talking in a straight face manner in their local language.
 Very soon the traffic police intervened and after a short discussion us and the cyclist drove to the closest market and to my utter amusement I saw the auto driver got down, signaled me to wait in the auto, went to a local road side shoe store nearby, bought a pair of slippers and gave it to the cyclist.
 After this we were back on track and soon I was dropped off at the railway station.
 So! was this how a road rage situation is handled here?? i would infer what happened was that the cyclist must have demanded that a pair of slippers be bought for him and so it was agreed.
 I could imagine a similar situation in India where such an incident would be noisy with people hurling abuses at each other or even fists.
 Though I am not really very surprised, since being a Buddhism dominated country it is just befitting for the people here to be so tolerant and non-violent.
 Either ways I hope the peace remains and spreads on to its neighboring countries as well.

 A helping hand: How often does one have the privilege of feeling cared for or to have someone go above the ordinary to help you.
 I was fortunate enough to have this experience.
 We had booked a taxi to Nuwara Eliya and during our way back we were discussing our plans of travelling to Sigiriya via a local bus the day after .
 The driver happened to overhear us and asked us about our plans, upon knowing he was really worried and was trying hard to convince us that going by bus was not a good idea.
 Later after dropping us back, he called up and arranged for us to go to Sigiriya in a taxi that was going there to pick someone else up for an extremely reasonable price.
 I couldn’t be more thankful to this find gentleman for taking the initiative and pain to arrange this for us without us even asking for it, just so that we could be safe.
 The world could use more such heroes who find the safety of others as their responsibility.
 Blessings to this man!!